TETRA Technologies Inc. (TTI) Shares Down Despite Recent Market Volatility

+Is It Worth Investing in TETRA Technologies Inc. (NYSE: TTI) Right Now?

-TETRA Technologies Inc. (NYSE: TTI) has a price-to-earnings ratio that is above its average at 55.44x. and a 36-month beta value of 2.58.
-Opinions on the stock are mixed, with 3 analysts rating it as a “buy,” 0 as “overweight,” 0 as “hold,” and 0 as “sell.”
+TETRA Technologies Inc. (NYSE: TTI) has a price-to-earnings ratio of 52.35x that is above its average ratio.
+Additionally, the 36-month beta value for TTI is 2.58.
+There are mixed opinions on the stock, with 2 analysts rating it as a “buy,” 0 rating it as “overweight,” 0 rating it as “hold,” and 0 rating it as “sell.”

 Sponsored

-TTI stock saw a decrease of -5.51% in the past week, with a monthly decline of -4.80% and a quarterly a decrease of -0.79%.
-The volatility ratio for the week is 3.53%, and the volatility levels for the last 30 days are 4.56% for TETRA Technologies Inc. (TTI).
-The simple moving average for the last 20 days is -3.84% for TTI stock, with a simple moving average of -6.79% for the last 200 days.
+TTI’s stock has seen a -8.01% decrease for the week, with a -10.10% drop in the past month and a -3.26% fall in the past quarter.
+The volatility ratio for the week is 6.61%, and the volatility levels for the past 30 days are at 4.86% for TETRA Technologies Inc. The simple moving average for the last 20 days is -8.72% for TTI stock, with a simple moving average of -11.79% for the last 200 days.

 Analysts’ Opinion of TTI